jwong5-code/Senior-Comps-2023/README.md

 This project is using Python version 3.11.5, which is packaged by Anaconda, Inc. | (main, Sep 11 2023, 13:26:23) [MSC v.1916 64 bit (AMD64)].

 6. Dataset Download:
-Download the HAM10000 dataset from [ViDIR Dataverse (harvard.edu)](The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions - ViDIR Dataverse (harvard.edu)).
+Download the HAM10000 dataset from[ [ViDIR Dataverse (harvard.edu)](The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions - ViDIR Dataverse (harvard.edu))](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T).
 Download both the images in the folder and the metadata in a .txt file format, which includes crucial information like image names and corresponding labels, vital for the classification system.
 This dataset is particularly chosen for its diversity and size, making it suitable for training a robust model.

 7. Python Packages:
 Make sure you have the necessary Python packages installed.
 You can install them using `conda` or `pip`: